UE Hot Update: Updateability and Security

 1. Read all lines from PakList.

-2. Check for the presence of the -delete token.
+2. Check for -delete token.

 3. If present, mark the Entry as bIsDeleted.

-2. Third-party libraries
+2. Third-party libraries.

-3. Package signatures, Entitlements
+3. Package signatures, Entitlements.

-5. Android Manifest, IOS PLIST, etc.
+5. Android Manifest, iOS PLIST, etc.

-Parts not recommended for hot updating:
+Parts not recommended for hot update:

 1. uproject, uplugin